Skip to content

 Returns:

-pandas.DataFrame: Aggregated time-series data.
-May be empty.
+pandas.DataFrame: Aggregated time-series with columns

 Raises: